Mark R. Hughes: Career

 In the mid-1980s, Hughes was sued by the Food and Drug Administration, the California attorney general's office, and the state Department of Health, over what they said were false health claims about Herbalife products and the various schemes used to market them.
 Health agencies accused the company of violating labeling standards and using improper sales practices.

 Regulators contended that the company was making medicinal claims.
 Medicines are regulated by the F.D.A., while nutritional supplements are not.
 Some health experts doubted the efficacy of Herbalife products, saying that in some instances they relied too heavily on laxatives and caffeine.

-In March 1985, the California attorney general and the state Department of Health Services charged he and Herbalife with making "untrue or misleading" product claims—primarily involving the caffeine content of some Herbalife products—and operating an "endless chain marketing scheme."
+In March 1985, the California attorney general and the state Department of Health Services charged Hughes and Herbalife with making "untrue or misleading" product claims—primarily involving the caffeine content of some Herbalife products—and operating an "endless chain marketing scheme."

 Prompted by complaints alleging that Herbalife product users had suffered illness and death, a U.S. Senate subcommittee called Hughes before a hearing in May.
 Referring to a panel of nutrition experts who had criticized Herbalife in testimony the previous day, he asked the senators, "If they're such experts in weight loss, why were they so fat?"

 During the hearing, Hughes acknowledged that his own formal education stopped at the 9th grade.
 When asked during the hearing how he could be qualified to challenge leading medical experts, Hughes responded: "I defy anybody to be able to produce results as this company has."

 Hughes reached settlements with the regulatory agencies in 1986.
 To settle his problems with the state, Hughes agreed to pay $850,000.
 At the time, the California attorney general, John Van De Kamp, was quoted in The Wall Street Journal as saying it was the "largest settlement ever attained from a health products company."

 Personal life

 In 1979, Hughes met Kathryn Whiting, a former Miss Santa Monica, who would become his first wife.
 They divorced in 1984 and in the same year, he married Angela Mack, a Swedish former beauty queen.

 In September 1987, Hughes married Suzan Schroder, a former actress, court reporter and Miss Petite U.S.A.
-In December 1991, Hughes' and his wife, Suzan Hughes, had his sole son, Alexander Reynolds "Alex" Hughes.
+In December 1991, Hughes and his wife, Suzan Hughes, welcomed a son, Alexander Reynolds "Alex" Hughes.
 Suzan filed for divorce from Hughes in September 1997.

 In February 1999, Hughes married Darcy LaPier, an American actress and model.
 Their marriage continued until his death the following year on May 21, 2000, at his home in Malibu, California.

-Scott Carrier, of the Los Angeles County Coroner's Office, said final autopsy results found that Hughes, 44, had ingested a toxic combination of alcohol and Doxepin, an antidepressant he was taking to help him sleep.
+Scott Carrier, of the Los Angeles County Coroner's Office, said final autopsy results found that Hughes, 44, had ingested a toxic combination of alcohol and doxepin, an antidepressant he was taking to help him sleep.
 His blood-alcohol level was measured at 0.21.